reflex-dev/reflex-web/docs/library/graphing/plotly.md

 import plotly.graph_objects as go
 ```

 Plotly is a graphing library that can be used to create interactive graphs.
+Use the rx.plotly component to wrap Plotly as a component for use in your web page.
 Checkout [Plotly](https://plotly.com/graphing-libraries/) for more information.

 ```md alert info
 # When integrating Plotly graphs into your UI code, note that the method for displaying the graph differs from a regular Python script.
 Instead of using `fig.show()`, use `rx.plotly(data=fig)` within your UI code to ensure the graph is properly rendered and displayed within the user interface